louiskhenghao/crudx/libs/mui/src/views/CrudPanelView/README.md

 import { SwipeableDrawerProps } from '@mui/material/SwipeableDrawer';

 import { TableDataIndex } from '../../@types';
-import { DialogProps } from '../../components/Dialog';
+import { DialogProps, DialogRefProps } from '../../components/Dialog';
 import { CrudFilterViewProps } from '../CrudFilterView';
 import { CrudPageHeaderViewProps } from '../CrudPageHeaderView';
 import { CrudTableViewProps } from '../CrudTableView';